 - Break into pieces.

-- Once you add the sugar and nuts, it will boil pretty vigorously.
-Keep stirring.
+- Once you add the sugar and nuts, it will boil quite vigorously.
+Keep stirring, but stir slowly.

 - You don’t want it to burn.
 Sugar can go from cooked to ruined very quickly so keep a close eye on your thermometer.

 - I store this in the refrigerator once it’s made.
 You don’t have to but I have to hide it from my husband because he goes crazy over Chocolate Almond Butter Crunch!
-I break it up into lovely little pieces and keep it in a tupperware.
-Then it’s ready to be put in cute little boxes for gifts.
+I break it up into lovely little pieces and keep it in a Tupperware.
+Then it’s ready to be put in cute bags for gifts.

 - The recipe can easily double.
 Use a bigger pot to cook it in and use 2 1/2 cups of butter and 2 jelly roll pans.